pygmystack/pygmy/docs/troubleshooting.md

 ### Restart shared Docker containers

-This is done either in `pygmy`
+This is done either in `pygmy-go`

-    pygmy restart -d
+    pygmy-go restart -d

 now you should also restart the Drupal specific Containers: